mmatyas/pegasus-docs/docs/dev/translate.md

 If you're using **Qt Linguist**, first set your language in *Edit -> Translation file settings*.
 After that, you can select a "module" on the left, then see the relevant strings in the upper-middle panel.
 You can add the translation in the center panel (marked with "1" on the picture above).
 A detailed guide for Qt Linguist can be found [here](https://doc.qt.io/qt-5/linguist-translators.html).

 !!! help
     - `%1`, `%2`, ... in the text is a placeholder for additional values, such as numbers, file names, etc.
-    - You don't have to translate *every* string; most of them won't be visible for the users, and will only be used in debug log files.
-It's enough to translate only the QML files (hover over the source code panel or check the `<location>` tag for the file name).

-!!! todo
-    In the future, UI and log messages will likely be separated to make translation easier.

 ## 4. (dev) Add your translation to the QRC file